-I took a six-day mountaineering skills course, with 3 others covering mountaineering, glacier travelling and ice climbing.
+I took a six-day mountaineering skills course, with 3 others covering mountaineering, glacier traveling, and ice climbing.
 We had then the opportunity to climb the Hvannadalshnjúkur, the highest peak of Iceland.
 As a general introduction to mountaineering, it was completely what I expected.
-Our two guides Jón and Bjartur were really good teachers, and gave us a great time.
+Our two guides Jón and Bjartur were really good teachers and gave us a great time.

 What is one thing you will always remember about your tour?

 Definitely the hike to the summit on the last two days.
 The opportunity to use what we've learned through the week and experience a 2-day trek with beautiful views (at least during the hike).
 As the weather is quite crazy in Iceland, we had good weather on the way up and unfortunately a complete storm at the top.
 Going down was quite a thorn in the foot.
 But even if it was more or less difficult, that short expedition was really nice.
 Pushing yourself in extremes conditions has something challenging and attractive.
 The ice climbing was a lot of fun too!

 What is something that you learned about Iceland that surprised you?